MdKaif2782/kuet-hackathon-preli/README.md

   "reviews": 4
 }

+When a new recipe is successfully added via the POST /api/recipe endpoint, it will be appended to a local text file named my_fav_recipes.txt.
+This file will store a textual representation of the recipe with details such as the name, ingredients, cuisine, taste, prep time, and reviews.

 POST /generate

 This endpoint generates a recipe based on user input preferences, such as cravings for a certain taste (e.g., sour, sweet, savory).